 How to Add Strength Training to Your Running Routine

 As runners, often, we neglect performing other activities that can benefit us in favor of doing what we love – running.
 However, including one to two days per week of strength training can improve your running ability in many ways.
 As with any secondary activity, the focus should be on how strength training can benefit your running.
-With that in mind, the following is a guide adding strength training to your running routine.
+With that in mind, the following is a guide to adding strength training to your running routine.

 Benefits of strength training for runners